ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 1. **How to have mutable data beyond just a website / redirect**
 2. **How to encrypt or hide data**

 So to assist with those problems, I created **IPNS-based profiles** for Disco Chat - to show off mutable data, and a **simple end-to-end encryption** feature - to show the basics of how to hide or encrypt data over IPFS (or any public room).
+This was made possible as each IPFS node has a unique identifier known as a PeerID which is generated via a keypair.
+I utilise the PeerID as the IPNS name for profile lookups, and the keypair to generate a secret used for data encryption.

 ### IPNS Profiles